wysaid/WebImage/README.md

 4. Run

+   You can easily see WebImage by visit: http://webimage.wysaid.org/

    WebImage could run on any browser that supports WebGL, such as chrome, firefox and the new opera.

    HOW TO RUN WebImage on your computer: start your local webserver (apache, iis, nginx...), put the whole project under the web root directory.